-Global Scale Publications
+Global Scale Organizations and Publications

 Reducing greenhouse gas emissions from livestock: Best practice and emerging options is publication of the Livestock Research Group (January, 2015).
 The document summarises current best practices ready for implementation at the farm level, as well as emerging options at various stages of research (Pilot studies: 2-5 years away; Proof of concept: 5-10 years away; Discovery: 10 years away or more) to reduce the greenhouse gas emissions intensity of livestock production across a range of farm systems.
 The publication focuses on: feeds and nutrition, genetics and breeding, rumen modification, animal health, manure management, and grassland management.
 The pdf is available for download here.